By Dr. Tina Marcantel

 Part of my job as a doctor is to identify what those imbalances are through listening to your symptoms and through proper laboratory testing.
 That way, we can begin a treatment protocol of supplements and bioidentical hormones to try to bring those imbalances under control.
 But until the patient takes an active role in reducing stress levels in her or his life, it will be difficult to reach the healing she desires.
 That’s why I often ask, “Where are the ‘commas’ in your day?”

 Just as commas break up long sentences and allow us to take a breath and process what we’re reading, we need pauses in our day to allow our bodies to rest and come into balance.
 Diverting to a calming act for your body decreases stress, causing the adrenal glands to decrease their production of cortisol, resulting in less of an excitatory response and bringing more of a feeling of tranquility and peace.
 By choosing to pace yourself better by finding increments of time in your day to slow your body down and quiet your mind, you will decrease the burden of stress on your body and allow it to heal.

 A day in my clinic can be pretty hectic for me.
-It’s usually nine to ten hours of seeing patients, reviewing charts, answering e-mails, researching cases, and taking phone calls.
+It’s usually eight hours of seeing patients, reviewing charts, answering e-mails, researching cases, and taking phone calls.
 Here are a few examples of “commas” I use to break up the stress of the day:

 *Snack time—eating a juicy, crunchy apple and consciously enjoying it